timmcginley/Agile/Projects/README.md

 * The designs from the Advanced Building Design Course (41936)
 * The model for the Skylab building on campus.

-This cuorse is different in that we start wiht teh design and then try and improvement it.
+This course is different in that we start with the design and then reverse it, to better understand its component systems.
+The aim is that haivng doen this we will be able to design the systems as 'agile prototypes' that we can adapt to different project requirements.

 * support each of the 3 futures (near, mid and far) for either the planet A or planet B scenario you defined in [A1](/Agile/Assignments/A1)